Solomon Walker: Biography

 Walker is a native of Wilmette, Illinois.
 He is the brother of Matt Walker, a drummer.
 He began playing electric and upright bass at age 12.

 Career

 Early in his career, Walker was a member of the groups Year of the Rabbit, The Joy Circuit, and Cupcakes (1996-2000).

 From 2007 to 2014, Walker was a member of Morrisey's band.
 In 2012, he performed with Morrissey on Late Night with Jimmy Fallon.
 In 2013, Walker starred in the Morrissey documentary about their tour in Morrissey: 25 Live, which received mixed reviews.
 On November 6, 2014, Morrisey announced that Walker was granted a leave of absence from the band, for "compassionate reasons".

 In 2011, he toured with Liz Phair.

 In 2018, Walker joined the Bryan Adams band.
 In 2022, he appeared in the music video for the song "Kick Ass".

 In 2023, he helped on production of a single by Evidence of a Struggle.

 Personal life

 Walker relocated to West Hollywood, California, in 2001.
-He is married with children.